Artamta/Fuxi-Weather-Prediction/Exercise_Transformers/unet/readme.md

 | ![UNet Architecture](images/unet_architecture.png)    | **UNet Encoder-Decoder:** Shows the contracting (downsampling) and expanding (upsampling) paths, with skip connections.               |
 | ![Skip Connections](images/unet_skip_connections.png) | **Skip Connections:** Visualizes how features from the encoder are copied and concatenated into the decoder for precise localization. |

-Feel free to add more images—segmentation outputs, feature maps, or your own sketches!

 ---

 ## 🤔 What is UNet?